Goldman Algebra, Opers and the Swapping Algebra: Introduction

 \section{Introduction}

 The purpose of this article is threefold.
 We first introduce the {\em swapping algebra} which is a Poisson algebra generated -- as a commutative algebra -- by pairs of points on the circle.
-Then we relate this construction to two well known Poisson structures: \begin{itemize} \item the Poisson structure of the character variety of representations of a surface group in $\sln$ discovered by Atiyah, Bott and Goldman \cite{Atiyah:1983,Goldman:1984,Goldman:1986} \item the Poisson structure of the space of $\sln$-opers introduced by Dickey, Gel'fand and Magri and described in a geometrical way by Drinfel'd and Sokolov \cite{Magri:1978, Drinfeld:1981, Dickey:1997}. \end{itemize} One way to interpret heuristically these relations is to say that the swapping algebra embodies the notion of a ``Poisson structure" for the space of all cross ratios, space that contains both the space of opers and the ``universal (in genus) Hitchin component".
+Then we relate this construction to two well known Poisson structures: \begin{itemize} \item the Poisson structure of the character variety of representations of a surface group in $\sln$ discovered by Atiyah, Bott and Goldman \cite{Atiyah:1983,Goldman:1984,Goldman:1986} \item the Poisson structure of the space of $\sln$-opers introduced by Dickey, Gel'fand and Magri and described in a geometrical way by Drinfel'd and Sokolov \cite{Magri:1978gh,Drinfelcprimed:1981ua,Dickey:1997un} \end{itemize} One way to interpret heuristically these relations is to say that the swapping algebra embodies the notion of a ``Poisson structure" for the space of all cross ratios, space that contains both the space of opers and the ``universal (in genus) Hitchin component".
 As a byproduct of the methods of this paper, we also produce a generalisation of the Wolpert formula which computes the brackets of length functions for the Hitchin component.

-The results of this article were announced in \cite{Labourie:2010}.
-The relation -- at a topological level -- between the character variety and opers was already noted by the author in \cite{Labourie:2006}, by Fock and Goncharov in \cite{Fock:2006a} and foreseen by Witten in \cite{Witten:}.
-I thank Bill Goldman and Martin Bridson for their interest and help.
+The results of this article were announced in \cite{Labourie:2010ev} The relation -- at a topological level -- between the character variety and opers was already noted by the author in \cite{Labourie:2006}, by Fock and Goncharov in \cite{Fock:2006a} and foreseen by Witten in \cite{Witten:to} (see also \cite{Govindarajan:1995cr,Govindarajan:1995im}).
+I thank Martin Bridson, Sergei Fomin, Louis Funar and Bill Goldman for their interest and help.

 We now explain more precisely the content of this article.